watermelonwolverine/dungeondraft_maps/crosshead_style/old_owl_well_underground_cave.md

 ### [1.2] Camp in the center of the room
 Hamun's camp.
 The scrolls and the books should tell a bit about:
-- The acient Netheril empire.
+- The ancient Netheril empire.
 - The construction of Old Owl Well
 - What Hamun is searching for.
 Maybe some foreshadowing to what they will find in the old barracks [4] at the altar [4.3]